The 10 Best Light Meters for Photography in 2022

 - Ambient EV range from 0 to 19.9.

-- Sliding lumisphere for taking incident or reflected light measurements.
+- Sliding lumisphere for incident metering or reflected light measurements.

 The Sekonic L-308X-U is a great light meter for photography.
 It is small enough to easily fit in a pocket, light, and only needs a single AA to operate.

 It is capable of both flash and ambient light readings, in either incident or reflected light modes.
 The LCD screen on the meter is backlit, which will automatically turn on in low light when the EV reading is less than 5.

 An advantage of the older style LCD screen is that it can easily be read in direct sunlight.
 This makes the meter usable with one hand, as you don’t need the other to shade the screen.
 So products with newer screens have their disadvantages on top of being more expensive to buy.

 Photo Mode can display measurements in EV, as well as being set for shutter priority or aperture priority.
 Those modes will display readings as shutter speed or f/stop once the other settings have been entered.

 HD Cine Mode lets you take light meter readings based on frame rates and shutter angles.

 Cine Mode also uses frame rates and shutter angles, but additionally allows for readings in Lux (lx) and foot-candle (fc).